-The Research Intensive Pedagogical Training of InterDisciplinary Estuarine Scientists (RIPTIDES) program is funded by a National Science Foundation Research Trainee (NRT) award.
-The program is designed to earn students a Master of Science (MS) degree in Interdisciplinary Marine and Estuarine Science (IMES).
-SF State’s innovative new graduate training program is currently based at the Estuary and Ocean Science (EOS) Center (formerly the Romberg Tiburon Center for Environmental Studies (RTC)).
+SF State’s Research Intensive Pedagogical Training of InterDisciplinary Estuarine Scientists (RIPTIDES) program is a new innovative graduate training program based at the Estuary & Ocean Science (EOS) Center (formerly the Romberg Tiburon Center for Environmental Studies).
+Funded by a National Science Foundation Research Trainee (NRT) award, RIPTIDES graduates earn a Master of Science (MS) degree in Interdisciplinary Marine and Estuarine Science (IMES).
 We invite you to become a skilled scientist with the ability to work across traditional boundaries.
 Many of the environmental problems we confront today in the coastal zone and at sea involve much more than science, they are interdisciplinary in nature.
 In addition to science, they may involve law, governance, ethics, public health, environmental and social justice, economics and more.
 Cultivating strong communication, collaboration and leadership skills are becoming increasingly important to working scientists and other professionals.
 We need to be able to work well together in teams with a diversity of skills and perspectives to successfully address the complex environmental problems of the coastal zone.
 RIPTIDES will help you cultivate these skills, in parallel with your scientific skills.
 The RIPTIDES MS program combines coursework, an interdisciplinary research experience and a professional internship to graduate MS students adept at working at the interface of science and society.

 $34,000 Fellowship Opportunity